matestack/matestack-ui-core/docs/guides/2-essential/11_authentication_devise.md

 end
 ```

 In order for devise to use our sign in page, we need to create a custom session controller.
-Also we need to override the create and delete action of devise session controller, because we would else get errors or unwanted behavior.
-If we don't override the `create` action devise will trigger a full website reload and rerendering our sign in page, which means we couldn't handle login errors dynamically.
-The `delete` action needs to be overriden because devise usual redirect will not work with matestack.
-See below on how to create the session controller for devise and don't forget to update the routes in order to tell devise to use the correct controller.
+We also specify a path admins should be redirected to after sign out.

+See below on how to create the session controller for devise.

 `app/controllers/admin/sessions_controller.rb`
 ```ruby